Fourth Plain Blvd and Fort Vancouver Way Safety and Mobility Project

 Español Tiếng ViệtРусскийChuukese

-What's happening now?
+Winter 2025 - What's happening now?

 • Grind, fill cracks and make repairs, re-pave and apply temporary striping.

-• Safety and mobility project elements include:
+• Install safety and mobility project elements - Fall 2024

 • A lane reconfiguration to add bike / small mobility lane on each side of the street between Fort Vancouver Way and 62nd Avenue.